GAIGResearch/Stratega/docs/structure/overview/index.rst

 #.
 The Game Configuration.

 The diagram below shows how these components interact with each other.
-The game-runner is represented by the box containing the forward model and game state.
+The **Game Runner** is represented by the box containing the forward model and game state.

 .. image:: ../../images/ArchitectureOverview.png
    :alt: Architecture Overview